advanced-computer-lab/MightyDucks/README 2.md

 	- Passport Number<br>
 	- Password<br>

-8. The logged in can view their reserved upcoming and past trips from the ‘My Trips’ option in the drawer
+8. The logged in user can view their reserved upcoming and past trips from the ‘My Trips’ option in the drawer.

 9. The logged in user can cancel their reservation for a trip, and get an email with their cancelled reservation and the amount to be refunded.